 Hadrons are particles that interact with strong force.
 Protons and neutrons that constitute nuclei are hadrons.
 So are Yukawa mesons.
 These particles were considered as elementary particles, but it is now known that they are composed of quarks and gluons, which are more fundamental particles.
 Two types of hadrons have been known, mesons and baryons.
 Mesons are made of two (anti)quarks and baryons are made of three (anti)quarks.
 Recently, the possibility of other types of hadrons has been considered.
 Isolated quarks or gluons cannot exist in the world where we lie now, but it is believed that quarks and gluons are deconfined and can move freely at high temperature, above approximately 2×10^{12} K. Such high temperature once existed in early universe.
 We are trying to understand such diversity in the world of the strong interaction, played by quarks, gluons, and hadrons.

-Particle Physics Theory Group [Kanemura Group]
+Particle Physics Theory Group 1 [Kanemura Group]

-Shinya KANEMURA (Professor), Kin-ya ODA (Associate Professor), Kei YAGYU (Assistant professor)
+Members Shinya KANEMURA (Professor), Kei YAGYU (Assistant Professor), Michihisa TAKEUCHI (Designated Assistant Professor)

 [Research Areas]